Quantum Computing by Quantum Walk on Quantum Slide: universal quantum gates

-The optimal time to turn off the external field under this specific setting is determined by repeated tests, and the value is $t=0.226\pi$ as shown in Fig.~\ref{fig:Ub_scattering} and \ref{fig:Uc_scattering}.
+The optimal time to turn off the external field under this specific setting is determined by repeated tests, and the value is $t=0.226\pi$ as shown in Fig.~\ref{fig: scattering_results}.
 In this way, the momentum of the wave packets on the uniform coupling chains becomes $-0.25\pi$ after the momentum shifts in the transition point between two chains, as indicated by the snapshots at $t= 0.404\pi$.
 After the scattering process in the widgets, the wave packet transmitted through the widget of $U_b$ has transmission probability $99.71\%$, which also represents the precision of the gate $U_b$.
-As for $U_c$, the precision reaches $99.03\%$ and the wave packet split into two nearly equal parts as shown in Fig.~\ref{fig:Uc_scattering}.
+As for $U_c$, the precision reaches $99.03\%$ and the wave packet split into two nearly equal parts as shown in Fig.~\ref{fig: scattering_results} (b).

 Moreover, further numerical experiments show that higher precision can be achieved with longer control chain.
 With a control chain consisting of thousands of nodes, the precision could reach more than 99.9\% or even 99.99\% as illustrated in Fig.~\ref{fig:fidelity}.
 Here, for every increase of 200 nodes in the control chains, we increase the length of the uniform coupling chains by 25 to adapt to the wider wave packets.
-Moreover, in Appendix~\ref{Appendix-B}, we give a mathematical analysis of the influence of the length of the control chain on the fidelity and show that when the length is large enough, the fidelity could reach 1.
-However, the practical experimental implementation of such a system may be exceedingly challenging currently.
+Additionally, in Appendix~\ref{Appendix-B}, we give a mathematical analysis of the influence of the length of the control chain on the fidelity and show that when the length is large enough, the fidelity could reach 1 asymptotically.

+The successful experimental implementation of our proposed scheme relies on incorporating a linear external field to the quantum slide.
+An approach that holds promise for completing this task is the utilization of the femtosecond laser direct writing technique~\cite{crespi2013integrated,tang2018experimental, chaboyer2015tunable} in constructing a system of coupled waveguides.
+With the precise control of writing speed, this technique enables the introduction of a targeted constant detuning to the propagation constant of each waveguide, including various segments within a single waveguide~\cite{tang2022generating}.
+Since the propagation constants correspond to the diagonal terms of the system Hamiltonian, this manipulation provides an effective means of introducing a desired external field to each node of the quantum slide.